m-v-nikolov/dtk-tools-py3/README.md

 32- and 64-bit Windows binaries may be downloaded [here](http://www.lfd.uci.edu/~gohlke/pythonlibs).

 Interoperability with the Java layer of COMPS requires installation of the COMPSJavaInterop package.
-[More detailed instructions](https://github.com/edwenger/COMPS/blob/master/README.md) can be found within the [`COMPS`](https://github.com/edwenger/COMPS) package.
+[More detailed instructions](https://github.com/InstituteforDiseaseModeling/pyCOMPS/blob/master/README.md) can be found within the [`pyCOMPS`](https://github.com/InstituteforDiseaseModeling/pyCOMPS) repository.